nodejs/web-team/GOVERNANCE.md

 Often members of this team will collaborate on providing best practices and guidelines for the Node.js Website, on matters of UX & Design.
 Members of this team are also responsible for providing feedback on the Node.js Website, and providing feedback on the Node.js Website's design.
 (For example, when a discussion arises regarding best practices on topics such as CSS, accessibility, UX flows and intent, or component design, the UX & Design Team has a say on the matter).

 Members of this team are nominated by the Node.js Technical Steering Committee (TSC).
-Note that members of the Node.js Web Team might also recommend people for nomination.
+Current members of the UX & Design Team may also nominate individuals.

 ## The Interoperability of the Node.js Web Team